firelab/gtac-treemap/gtac_production_scripts/Documentation/Paper/Methods.md

 - All-new method for 2020/2022
 - k-fold cross-validation with 10 folds
 - to evaluate accuracy / stability of imputed attribute variables

+#### CV Methods
+- Drop any plots with that have EVT_GPs that are present in <0.3% of plots: these EVT_GPs are too rare to be represented in cross-validation
+-